-- The president of the college is readily available to students. - The Provost advises students regarding their general educational plans, choice of programs, vocational planning, curricular problems, difficulties with study, and withdrawals from college. - The admissions office, under the direction of the vice president for enrollment management, assists students in application and acceptance to the college. - The academic advising office advises students regarding enrollment in their academic programs. - The vice president for finance advises students regarding tuition, expenses, and emergency assistance.
+- The president of the college is readily available to students. - The provost advises students regarding their general educational plans, choice of programs, vocational planning, curricular problems, difficulties with study, and withdrawals from college. - The admissions office, under the direction of the provost, assists students in application and acceptance to the college. - The academic advising office advises students regarding enrollment in their academic programs. - The vice president for finance advises students regarding tuition, expenses, and emergency assistance.

-- The director of financial aid gives guidance relating to student aid programs and scholarships. - The registrar assists students with academic records, credit transfer, and attendance policies. - The business office (bursar) handles all questions related to charges on the student account and is responsible for Military and Veterans Education Benefits.
+- The director of financial aid gives guidance relating to student aid programs and scholarships.
+The director also is responsible for Military and Veterans Education Benefits. - The registrar assists students with academic records, credit transfer, and attendance policies. - The business office (controller) is responsible for all matters related to students' accounts.